equinor/neqsimhome/README.md

 The original NeqSim web page is hosted at [NTNU](http://folk.ntnu.no/solbraa/neqsim/NeqSim.htm)

 ## NeqSim project in GitHub
 The NeqSim library is written in the Java programming language.
-The source code and java libraries can be downloaded from GitHub
+The source code and library releases are hosted in GitHub

 * [NeqSim Java](https://github.com/equinor/neqsim)